Muhammad-Aqib-Anwar/image_forgery_detection/readme.md

 Ensure you have MATLAB installed on your system as the provided scripts are in MATLAB format.

 ### Extracting Features
-1. Navigate to the `feature` folder.
+1. Navigate to the `features` folder.
 2. Open the `main.m` file.
 3. You will find seven features commented out.
 Uncomment the feature you wish to extract.
 The available features are represented as follows:
    - PRNU